-For quarterfinal and finals sites, teams must stay at an NCAA-provided hotel unless otherwise noted.
+For the quarterfinals, teams must stay at an NCAA-provided hotel unless otherwise noted.
 Hosts are no longer required to secure the rooms.
 Anthony Travel, the official hotel management provider of the NCAA, will solicit, negotiate and contract all hotel rooms at these sites.